 JM: That’s great, this will give people at least an about it.
 Thank you so much, Daniel, for your contribution, and I wish you good luck what all your future endeavors.

 DW: Thank you

 Read the General Information column prior to emailing.

 Your C/C details are needed to ensure the appointment.

-- For Cancer patients: Consultations can be held in person at the Clinic, by phone or by Skype.
-Patients with phone or Skype appointments need to call in at the agreed time.
-The office will provide the phone number or the Skype address to use.
+- For Cancer patients: Consultations are held by Skype only.
+Patients with Skype appointments need to call in at the agreed time.
+The clinic will provide the phone number or the Skype address to use.

-- Two days prior to appointment Cancer patients need to email/ fax or mail the office with:
+- At least two full days prior to appointment.
+Cancer patients need to email/ fax or mail the clinic with:

 • Test results